SOCKET: SOft Collision Kernel EsTimator for Sparse Attention: Introducing SOCKET

-\textbf{Key hashing (prefill):} During the prefill phase, each key vector is hashed into $L$ independent hash tables.
+\textbf{Algorithm~\ref{alg:race-precompute} (Keys hashing):} During the prefill phase, each key vector is hashed into $L$ independent hash tables.
 Specifically, we apply $L$ random projections and assign each key to a single bucket per hash table.
-These bucket assignments are computed once and stored for reuse during decoding in GPU memory.
-This procedure is summarized in Algorithm~\ref{alg:race-precompute}. \\ \\

-\textbf{Query soft hashing and scoring (decoding):} At decoding time, a new query vector is softly hashed into the same $L$ hash tables.
+These bucket assignments are computed once and cached in GPU memory for reuse during decoding, together with the corresponding value vector norms. \\ \textbf{Algorithm~\ref{alg:soft-bucket-probs} (Query soft hashing):} At decoding time, a new query vector is softly hashed into the same $L$ hash tables.
 Instead of a single bucket assignment, the query induces a probability distribution over buckets in each table.
-Using these distributions, we compute a score for every key by aggregating the probability mass assigned to the key’s corresponding buckets, as defined in \eqref{eq:soft}.
-This step is illustrated clearly in Algorithm~\ref{alg:soft-bucket-probs}. \\ \\

-\textbf{Top-$k$ selection and attention:} Finally, we select the top-$k$ keys according to their soft LSH scores and compute exact attention using only this subset.
-Algorithm~\ref{alg:value-aware-topk} clearly explains this procedure.
+Using these distributions, we compute a score for every key by aggregating the probability mass assigned to the key’s corresponding buckets, as defined in \eqref{eq:hard-soft-scores}. \\ \textbf{Algorithm~\ref{alg:value-aware-topk} (Top-$k$ selection):} Finally, we select the top-$k$ keys according to their soft LSH scores and compute attention using only this subset.
 This yields a sparse yet high-quality approximation of dense attention.
 We discuss approximation quality in the next section.